flashnuke/WebRecon/README.md

 Probes a url using different methods in order to bypass a `403` forbidden status code. </br> This scan is a subscan and shoudl only be invoked by  `Content Scan`.

 * If listing a custom scan list rather than using the `-sA` option, this scan should be listed as well, otherwise it would be disabled
+* Most of the methods in this scanner were converted from another known GitHub repo, credit goes to https://github.com/offsecdawn/403bypass

 ### NMAP Scan (`nmap`)